 The young adult driver profiles we used in our auto insurance rate study will find representative rates at American Family that are a mixed bag.
 The study premium for the young adult female profile is about $60 below the average for the nine companies in our study.
 On the other hand, American Family's study rate for the young adult male profile is just about at the national average.

 Car Insurance Discounts for Young Adults

 When you leave your teen years and enter young adulthood, several potential auto insurance discounts will fall by the wayside.
-That student discount and money saved by getting good grades won't be available to you anymore.
+That student discount for new drivers and money saved by getting good grades won't be available to you anymore.
 Neither will any discounts you qualify for as a covered driver on your parent’s multi-car policy.
 While some companies extend good student discounts to college students, once you graduate, that discount you get for being a good student will end.